dbrain/soggy/README.md

 Handle:
 // Is mounting worthwhile at all?
 Guess the handler could chain servers?
 - Allow mounting, so one server can bind /api to a module that acts like a seperate app (so it can be pulled out later)

-- express.createServer() unless you can make a module act like a func
-- Make createServer return something you can pass to http.Server as a handle
+- Make createServer return something you can pass to http.Server as a handle -- app.RequestHandler is a HandlerFunc.. maybe add app.Handler() to return a handler should be simple enough (ignore until important)
 - express.createServer().listen(3000) should function (listening on 0.0.0.0:3000)

 - Allow for binding render handlers to filetypes via express like API e.g. exports.__express = function(filename, options, callback) through express.createServer().engine('.html', magicTemplateEngine)
 - express.createServer().use(func (req, res, next) || func (err, req, res, next)) middleware
 - express.createServer().use(express.createServer.Router) router middleware